 8. Enhance wellbeing

-In addition, studies have shown that indoor cycling benefits include an enhancement of overall well-being.
+In addition, studies have shown that indoor cycling benefits include an enhancement of overall well-being, including sleeping better.
 In one particular study, they surveyed over 1.2 million people and found that all exercise types lowered the overall mental health burden.
 However, in their scale of mental health burden, which ranged from 11.8%-22.3%, they found specifically those that cycled had a 21.6% lower mental health burden.
 12

 In addition to being a great way to alleviate mental health burdens and improve well-being, indoor cycling is particularly helpful for those that suffer from mental health diseases.
 For example, in one study, they found that people diagnosed with schizophrenia who cycled improved brain connectivity.
 13